lmaurits/BEASTling/docs/tutorial.rst

-All current Python versions (above 2.7.9 and above 3.4) are shipped with `pip` – if you have an older version of Python installed, either check how to get `pip` `elsewhere`_, consider upgrading your Python or check the `installation` chapter for alternative installation instructions.
+All current Python versions (above 2.7.9 and above 3.4) are shipped with `pip` – if you have an older version of Python installed, either `check how to get pip elsewhere <https://pip.pypa.io/en/stable/installing/>`_, consider upgrading your Python or check the :doc:`installation` chapter for alternative installation instructions.

 Using BEASTling
 ===============